turbot/pipes-docs/docs/index.md

 <br />

 Each workspace must have a **handle**.
 The workspace handle is a friendly identifier for your workspace, and must be unique across your workspaces.
-Enter a handle for your workspace and click **Create Workspace**.
+You can also choose an **instance type** for your Steampipe workspace database.
+Enter a handle for your workspace, select the instance type that meets your capacity, performance, capability, and cost requirements, and click **Create Workspace**.

 ## Set up a Connection

-You are now prompted to create a [Connection](/pipes/docs/connections), which represents a set of tables for a single data source.
+You are now prompted to create a [Connection](/pipes/docs/connections).
+A **connection** provides a way for Pipes to interact with an external service or system, and may be used from Steampipe, Flowpipe, or Powerpipe.

 <img src="/images/docs/pipes/gs_new_connection.png" width="400pt"/>
 <br />

-Each connection is represented as a distinct Postgres schema.
-In order to query data, you'll need at least one connection.
 In this tutorial, we will install the AWS plugin.
-Click **Amazon Web Services**
+Click **Amazon Web Services**.

 <img src="/images/docs/pipes/gs_create_connection.png" width="400pt"/>
 <br />

 The available settings vary by plugin, but every connection has a **handle**.
-The connection handle will be used as the name of the schema in Postgres.
+The connection handle will be used as the name of the schema in Steampipe.
 A single AWS connection will connect to a single AWS account, but you may have many AWS connections.
 As a result, it's a good idea to name the connection in a way that reflects which account it is connecting to.
 Additionally, it's common